-(Revised 12/2020)
+(Revised 12/2021)

-Purpose: This entry is made when agencies/departments engaged in condemnation proceedings (eminent domain acquisition of real property) are required by the court to deposit a sum of money in the Condemnation Deposits Fund.
-The amount is determined by the court; deposits are retained in the Condemnation Deposits Fund until the court orders payment to the grantor (property owner).
-In some instances the court may order an advance payment.
-However, usually the entire deposit remains in the Condemnation Deposits Fund until final settlement is determined by the court.
+Purpose: This entry is made when agencies/departments engaged in condemnation proceedings (eminent domain acquisition of real property) are required by the court to deposit a sum of money into the Condemnation Deposits Fund.
+The amount deposited is determined by the court.
+Deposits are retained in the Condemnation Deposits Fund until the court orders payment to the grantor (property owner).
+In some instances, the court may order an advance payment.
+However, the entire deposit usually remains in the Condemnation Deposits Fund until the court determines the final settlement amount.

-References: SAM section 8610 and 6866
+References: SAM sections 6866 and 8610.6.

 Record Transfer of Funds for Condemnation Proceedings